dnagir/knockout-rails/README.md

     return if is_valid then null else "is invalid"
 ```

-## End note - no test available
+## End note - writing tests in progress

-I haven't written tests for all above (pending, I have no excuse but stupid ones) and I haven't rewritten original tests.
-Till then consider my version of gem as in-development.
-Help would be very appreciated. :)
+I haven't written tests for all above, though crucial functionality has been tested.
+Rest of tests is in progress..

 # Install